lxdock/lxdock/README.md

     playbook: deploy/site.yml
 ```

-... and that you have a pre-configured `jessie` container that works, you should manage to get
-a workflow similar to Vagrant's.
+... you should manage to get a workflow similar to Vagrant's.

 ```
 $ nomad up